-How Corzan® CPVC Technology Evolved From Industrial to Commercial Applications
+How Corzan® CPVC Evolved from Industrial to Commercial

 Inquiring minds need to know: How did Corzan® CPVC transition from use in aggressive industrial pipe applications to becoming a trusted material for decades of reliable service in commercial plumbing and hydronic HVAC applications?

 The history dates back to 1959, when Lubrizol Advanced Materials (formerly BFGoodrich Performance Materials) pioneered CPVC compound, envisioned for the manufacture of easier-to-install and cost effective residential plumbing.
 The 1960 National Association of Home Builders Research Home in Lansing, Michigan, featured a plumbing system made with the same plastic technology that provided the foundation for today’s FlowGuard Gold® pipe and fittings.

 However, the compound was first commercialized as Corzan CPVC, a corrosion-resistant alternative to traditional metallic pipe in Schedule 80 industrial applications.
 Over time, it had become apparent that Corzan CPVC’s combination of inherent and engineered properties in high temperature and demanding industrial process conditions lent itself well to a technology transfer: namely, for commercial hot and cold water distribution in buildings requiring the same large diameter piping systems.

 Lubrizol Advanced Materials had a solution on the shelf that already met the requirements: